DiogoAsenjo/spring-auth-module/README.md

-# API para reserva de canoas individuais

-Projeto criado para ser o backend do sistema de agendamento para uso de embarcações individuais.

-# Como rodar o projeto
+# Objective
+A base authentication system to be used in any project, providing login and JWT-based authentication with role-based access control

+# How to run
-1. Clone o repositório
+1. Clone the repository
-2. Gere o .jar do projeto com o comando "./mvnw clean package"
+2. Generate the .jar file of the project by running: "./mvnw clean package"
-3. Suba o banco de dados dockerizado com o comando "docker-compose up --build"
+3. Start the Dockerized database using: "docker-compose up --build"

-Pronto, agora você pode rodar o projeto na sua máquina!
-Obs.: é necessário ter Docker, Java 21 e Maven instalados na sua máquina.
+4. Start the project!

+# Techonologies used
+1. Java
+2. Spring Boot
+3. JPA
+4. OAuth/JWT
+5. Docker